microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/engagement-process.md

 ## Sprint Planning

-In many engagements Microsoft works with customers using a SCRUM agile development process which begins with sprint planning.
+In many engagements InfoMagnus works with customers using a SCRUM agile development process which begins with sprint planning.
 [Sprint planning](../../../agile-development/ceremonies.md#sprint-planning) is a great opportunity to dive deep into the next set of high priority work.
 Some key points to address are the following:

 1. Identify stories that require design reviews
 1. Separate design from implementation for complex stories